lapinek/platform-scripting/README.AM.md

     <br/>

     By using the `sharedState.put(String key, Object value)` method, you can store information that could be used later in the authentication session.
-Because, you may not be ready to make your scripted decision yet, but your script may have obtained something from an external resource (or prepared some information in another manner) that could be used in more than one way—by different nodes down the authentication flow.
+Because, you may not be ready to make your scripted decision yet, but your script may have obtained something from an external resource (or prepared some information in another manner) that could be used in more than one way by different nodes down the authentication flow.

     Some of the properties saved in `sharedState` may have general purpose.
 You can, for example, provide a custom error message for an unsuccessful authentication attempt: